 The configuration is stored in the SE and in the system area of main storage, which is allocated on system initialization.
-Storage protection mechanisms are designed to ensure that partitions cannot modify this configuration directly.
+Storage protection mechanisms ensure that partitions cannot modify this configuration directly.
 Because of this, only modifications permitted by the security functions can be made to the configuration i.e. the configuration cannot be interfered with.
-No functions are provided in the interface to the SE or LPAR to disable the enforcement of this configuration (except if the product is used in basic mode, i.e. not within the environment of use).
+No functions are provided in the interface to the SE or LPAR to disable the enforcement of this configuration.
 The enforcement of the configuration by LPAR cannot be bypassed, because there is no means for the partitions to bypass the entry of LPAR mode and the interception of security-relevant instructions and interrupts.